WQsheng/cv/HoughLines/readme.md

 np_array_lines[np_array_lines[:, 2] > threshold] just returns the lines greater than threshold, like the opencv HoughLines function does.

-Because it's written main in python, the total running time is about 2 times longer than the opencv function.
+Because it's written main in python, the total running time is about 120% of the opencv function.